People are always asking me if affiliate marketing is a real business. Yes, it certainly is!

-It’s not only possible to earn decent money as a side hustle, but could even replace your full-time job.
-It’s even possible to achieve the ultimate entrepreneurial success — to sell your business for a big windfall.
+Not only is it possible to earn decent money with an affiliate marketing side hustle, but it also could replace your full-time job.
+It’s even possible to achieve the ultimate entrepreneurial success: selling your business for a big windfall.

-I should know, as I have some personal experience.
+I should know from personal experience.
 I sold the website Investor Junkie for $6 million in 2018.
-Investor Junkie’s income was based solely on affiliate marketing revenue.
+Investor Junkie’s income was based solely on affiliate-marketing revenue.

-After my sale, I was curious how many others have made money with a website via affiliate marketing only?
+After my sale, I was curious to find out how many others have sold websites that made money only from affiliate marketing.

-The amount of blogs that sold for seven figures, or more, surprised me.
+The number of websites that sold for seven figures or more surprised me.

-The first requirement to get on this list was to have a substantial amount (over 50%) of revenue from affiliate marketing.
-Obviously this is somewhat of a guess, since I don’t have direct access to their accounting records.
-Though it’s pretty easy when a business is sold for seven figures, but yet offers no products, or has no or little ad banners.
-Therefore, most of the revenue is coming from affiliate marketing.
+The first requirement for this list is that the site must have a substantial amount (over 50%) of revenue from affiliate marketing.
+Because I don’t have direct access to the accounting records, this is something of a guess.
+However, it’s easy to deduce that, when a business sells for seven figures, yet offers no products and has no or few ad banners, most of the revenue has come from affiliate marketing.

-The second requirement was I wanted only to include information that is publicly verified.
+The second requirement is that I include only information that is publicly verified.
 For your reference, I cite the source.
-As a disclaimer, I have no insider information to any of these transactions.
-All of this information came from public records, including my own sale.
+As a disclaimer, I have no insider information about any of these transactions.
+All of this information – including that relating to my own sale — comes from public records.

-This excludes obviously popular sites that haven’t been sold like NerdWallet.
-They employ over 350 people and easily would make it in this list if it were ever sold.
+Obviously, popular sites that haven’t been sold, such as NerdWallet, aren’t on the list.
+NerdWallet employs more than 350 people and would easily make it on this list if it were ever sold.

 I Don’t Trust Blog Income Reports

-Call me a skeptic, but the popular “how I make money from my blog” posts I don’t trust.
+Call me a skeptic, but I don’t trust those popular “how I make money from my blog” income report posts.